 Membership Involvement and Governance

-There are numerous committees, task forces, and working groups though which our members conduct important work on behalf of psychology in Mississippi.
+There are numerous committees, task forces, and working groups through which our members conduct important work on behalf of psychology in Mississippi.
 Please call a member of our Executive Council, or our Executive Director, Amy Wilson, if you wish to become involved in your Association.

 The Executive Council governs the Mississippi Psychological Association.
 This council is comprised of ten elected members and two appointed ex officio members.
 The State is divided into four regions, each with representation on the Executive Council.